Review of the Best Low Flush Toilets

 On top of that, the toilet’s design or quality is not compromised.
 In every case, it’s a win-win situation.
 All of you apartment owners, please know, your small bathrooms need one of these low-flush toilets.

 Q: Why must I install a low flush toilet?

-A: To do your bit towards the environment and the people who are undergoing water scarcity.
+A: To do your bit for the environment and the people who are undergoing water scarcity.
 When a few of us put effort into saving a few drops of water, people in some areas can have a few glasses of water to drink.
 Sounds gross, but someone had to say this as the issue has turned this serious.
 So, when you save gallons of water per day, the good you are doing will be a massive aid.

-Q: I have installed a low flush toilet, the flush is not as powerful as my previous one, why?
+Q: I have installed a low flush toilet, and the flush is not as powerful as my previous one, why?